NixOS/cabal2nix/doc/user-guide.md

     nix-shell -p "haskellPackages.ghcWithPackages (pkgs: with pkgs; [mtl pandoc])"

-For more sophisticated use-cases, however, it's probably nicer to save the desired configuration in a file called `shell.nix` that looks like this:
+For more sophisticated use-cases, however, it's more convenient to save the desired configuration in a file called `shell.nix` that looks like this:

     { nixpkgs ? import <nixpkgs> {}, compiler ? "ghc7101" }: